Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``numChars``
     Number of input characters the user typed or pasted at the time of submission.
+  - ``numWords``
+    Number of words in the input.
+The measurement is taken from a trimmed input split up by its spaces.
+This is not a perfect measurement, since it will return an incorrect value for languages that do not use spaces or URLs containing spaces in its query parameters, for example.
   - ``selType``
     The type of the selected result at the time of submission.
     This is only present for ``engagement`` events.